wrf/supermatrix/README.md

 `check_supermatrix_alignments.py -a philippe2009_FullAlignment.phy -p philippe2009_partitions.txt -f phylip-relaxed -m philippe2009_occupancy_matrix.tab`

+To reorder the matrix based on taxa in a rooted tree, use the `-T` option with a nexus-format tree.
+For instance, open any tree in figtree, rotate branches, etc, then copy and paste the tree to a text file, and this is in nexus format.
+The run `draw_matrix_occupancy.R` below.

+`check_supermatrix_alignments.py -p Metazoa_full_Models_short.txt -a Metazoa_full-fix.phy -f phylip-relaxed -m Metazoa_full_matrix.tab -T Metazoa_full.nex`

 ## filter_supermatrix.py ##
 Filter supermatrices based on coverage for each gene.
 Minimum coverage is given by `-c` for values between 0 and 1.
 A new partition file is automatically generated based on the output name `-o`.